Madrigal (Breaking Bad): Production

 Breaking Bad creator and episode writer Vince Gilligan spoke about opening the episode at Madrigal: "We always like to surprise our viewers, and the idea of suddenly opening in Germany seemed like fun.
 We also wanted to start showing you the business of Madrigal, the company that financed Gus Fring.
 Is Madrigal all corrupt?
 Or was it just a couple of executives?"
-He also spoke about Jonathan Banks, who was the main focus of the episode, and Mike's evolving over the series: "It’s a testament to the great actors on this show – Aaron Paul, Dean Norris who plays Hank – that those characters became more important over time.
+He also spoke about Jonathan Banks, who was the main focus of the episode, and Mike's evolution over the series: "It’s a testament to the great actors on this show – Aaron Paul, Dean Norris who plays Hank – that those characters became more important over time.
 Jonathan Banks is just fantastic in the role."
 When asked if Mike was watching The Caine Mutiny in the episode, Gilligan stated: "That is The Caine Mutiny, one of my very favorite movies.
 I was very lucky with that, actually, because it can be very expensive to use clips of movies, which is why you don't see too many clips on the show.
 But Caine Mutiny is owned by Sony/Columbia, our parent company.
 And yes, it may have some connection to where Walt is at this point."
 The episode marks the first appearance of Lydia Rodarte-Quayle, portrayed by Laura Fraser.
 The crew hoped to cast Werner Herzog as Peter Schuler, but were unable to approach him so Norbert Weisser was cast instead.

 Several fake restaurant chain names were made for the headquarters of Madrigal.
 One of these, "Burger Matic", was actually taken from Gilligan's previous work Home Fries.